AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 | Should typically use a “native” OAuth2 client (Register a thick client) | May use a “confidential” OAuth2 client (Register a portal or science gateway) |
 | Must use a “confidential” OAuth2 client | (Register a service account) |

-#### Registering a User App in Globus Auth (taken from https://globus-sdk-python.readthedocs.io/en/stable/user_guide/getting_started/register_app.html)
+### Registering and Running a User App in Globus Auth (taken from https://globus-sdk-python.readthedocs.io/en/stable/user_guide/getting_started/register_app.html)
+A user app is a script that you would create for other users to run.
+The user would authenticate using their own credentials, and their permissions would be determined by the policies applicable to their own account.
+For example, if a user tried to run the script but did not have the permissions to read and/or write from a given collection, then they would be unable to run the script successfully.

+#### Registering a User App
 In order for a "real" user to run your script, we will need to register a user app with appropriate scopes.
 The procedure for doing this is as follows:

 1. Navigate to the Globus [Developer Site](https://app.globus.org/settings/developers) - also accessible under "Settings" in the web app.